An Overview of AC Arthritis

 Arthritis affects millions of Americans, including AC arthritis.
 AC arthritis, or osteoarthritis of the acromioclavicular joint, is quite common in middle aged adults.
 This specific type of shoulder arthritis develops when the AC joint begins to deteriorate from loss of cartilage and causes AC joint pain and limited range of motion in the shoulder.
-Proudly serving the Vail, Aspen and Denver, Colorado area, Dr. Peter Millett specializes in a wide range of AC joint injuries, including AC shoulder arthritis.
+Dr. Peter Millett specializes in a wide range of AC joint injuries, including AC shoulder arthritis.

 As individuals age, cartilage in the shoulder area begins to deteriorate from overuse or normal wear and tear.
 Many individuals who experience cartilage loss will develop osteoarthritis.
 AC shoulder arthritis, much like other forms of osteoarthritis, causes joint pain, inflammation and swelling.

 Other causes of AC arthritis include an old injury to the AC joint, such as an AC joint separation, or repetitive overhead lifting.
 Athletes participating in contact sports are also at a higher risk of developing shoulder arthritis in the future if a hard fall or blunt hit to the shoulder area is sustained.

 AC Arthritis Symptoms

 One of the most common symptoms of AC shoulder arthritis is AC joint pain.
 Other common symptoms include tenderness at the top of the shoulder, swelling and limited range of motion.

 There are two ways to initiate a consultation with Dr. Millett: